Patent Searching for Librarians

 Dates: Not currently scheduled

 The corpus of patents constitutes one of the largest organized repositories of technical information in the world.
-The value of searching for these documents is not limited to inventors; information from patents is also used by historians, genealogists, entrepreneurs, attorneys, and engineers.
-Whether serving public or academic communities, patent searching is a skill to include in any librarian’s repertoire.
+There are more than 10,000,000 patents in the United States alone.
+Searching such a large collection presents unique challenges, and calls for the development of a unique set of skills.
+The value of identifying and finding these documents is not limited to inventors; information from patents is also used by historians, genealogists, entrepreneurs, attorneys, and engineers.
+Whether serving public or academic communities, patent searching is a valuable - and marketable skill to include in any librarian’s repertoire.
 As a primer for librarians, students in this course will learn the anatomy of a patent and how patents are organized.
-A variety of search strategies will be discussed, and several freely available databases will be consulted.
+Students will also learn a number of different search strategies, based on specific information needs and features offered by several freely available databases.
 Guidelines for avoiding "unauthorized practice of law," a concern often inhibiting librarians from providing effective services to their users, will also be provided.

 Jan Comfort is the Engineering Reference Librarian at Clemson University, in Clemson, South Carolina.
 Clemson’s R.M.
 Cooper Library is a Patent and Trademark Resource Center (PTRC) and has participated in this program - formerly called the Patent and Trademark Depository Library (PTDL) - administered by the United States Patent and Trademark Office (USPTO) since 1992.
 In addition, Jan teaches a credit-bearing course on Patent Searching designed for undergraduate Clemson students in scientific and technical fields.
 She earned her MLS degree at the University of Pittsburgh, and has more than